 But more traditional sports are also seeing a surge — especially if a franchise adds a unique twist or expands the experience.

 X-Golf is a good example.
 It offers golfers a place to refine their swing with indoor simulators, but it's also much more.
-"You can play famous courses, interactive games, tournaments across the country, all inside your own pod or room," says X-Golf president and CEO Ryan D'Arcy.
+"You can play famous courses, interactive games, tournaments across the country," says X-Golf president and CEO Ryan D'Arcy.
 "They can drink, have fun, there's a full bar, and we have food."